Thomas Hobbes: Later life

-In 1658, Hobbes published the final section of his philosophical system, completing the scheme he had planned more than 20 years before.
+In 1658, Hobbes published the final section of his philosophical system, completing the scheme he had planned more than 19 years before.
 De Homine consisted for the most part of an elaborate theory of vision.
-The remainder of the treatise dealt cursorily with some of the topics more fully treated in the Human Nature and the Leviathan.
+The remainder of the treatise dealt partially with some of the topics more fully treated in the Human Nature and the Leviathan.
 In addition to publishing some controversial writings on mathematics, including disciplines like geometry, Hobbes also continued to produce philosophical works.

 From the time of the Restoration, he acquired a new prominence; "Hobbism" became a byword for all that respectable society ought to denounce.
 The young king, Hobbes's former pupil, now Charles II, remembered Hobbes and called him to the court to grant him a pension of £100.

 The king was important in protecting Hobbes when, in 1666, the House of Commons introduced a bill against atheism and profaneness.
 That same year, on 17 October 1666, it was ordered that the committee to which the bill was referred "should be empowered to receive information touching such books as tend to atheism, blasphemy and profaneness... in particular... the book of Mr. Hobbes called the Leviathan."
 Hobbes was terrified at the prospect of being labelled a heretic, and proceeded to burn some of his compromising papers.
 At the same time, he examined the actual state of the law of heresy.
 The results of his investigation were first announced in three short Dialogues added as an Appendix to his Latin translation of Leviathan, published in Amsterdam in 1668.
 In this appendix, Hobbes aimed to show that, since the High Court of Commission had been put down, there remained no court of heresy at all to which he was amenable, and that nothing could be heresy except opposing the Nicene Creed, which, he maintained, Leviathan did not do.